Birmingham Aspiration Death in Nursing Home Attorneys

 - Shortness of breath or fatigue while eating

 How to Prevent Aspiration Death in Nursing Homes

-There are some methods nursing facility staff should use to prevent death by aspiration.
-Simple measures could save someone’s life and avoid putting their family through devastating pain.
+Simple measures by nursing facility staff could save someone’s life and avoid putting their family through devastating pain.
 The different prevention methods all employees in nursing homes should follow includes:

 - Monitor residents while they eat and drink